ChristophRaab/DSN/README.md

 tar -xzf office31.tar.gz
 ```

-- Move the three folders composing the dataset in a new directory "dataset":
+- Move the three folders composing the dataset in a new directory "data":
 ```
 mkdir data
 mv amazon dslr webcam ./dataset